thumbiko/AWM24/README.md

 * PostgreSQL with PostGIS: Database with spatial extensions to handle geographic data.
 * Leaflet.js: JavaScript library for interactive maps.
 * Bootstrap 4: Frontend framework for responsive design.
+* Docker for containerization and deployment.
+* Azure for cloud deployment and docker virtualization.

 ## Database Setup
 The database is configured using PostgreSQL with PostGIS extension enabled.
 The sample data includes towns and cities from all counties in Ireland, alphabetically ordered for ease of management.